harveybc/don/README.md

 <li>
  <b>Control Model (CM)</b>: The model to be optimized
  <ul>
-  <li>Example Control Model:  Artificial Neural Network implemented in a Javascript file</li>
+  <li>Example of Control Model:  Artificial Neural Network implemented in a Javascript file</li>
   <li>Examples of Optimizable Parameters:
    <ol>
     <li>Topology and synapse weights of a ANN (optimization model: Neuroevolution Algorithm)